json-schema-org/json-schema-spec/jsonschema-core.md

 This specification defines three output formats.
 See the "Output Structure" section for the requirements of each format.

-Flag: A boolean which simply indicates the overall validation result with no further details.
+- *Flag*: A boolean which simply indicates the overall validation result with no further details.

-List: Provides validation information in a flat list structure.
+- *List*: Provides validation information in a flat list structure.

 Hierarchical: Provides validation information in a hierarchical structure that follows the evaluation paths generated while processing the schema.